human-ai2025/Speech-Recognition-System/README.md

   <a href="#white_check_mark-requirements">Requirements</a> &#xa0; | &#xa0;
   <a href="#checkered_flag-starting">Starting</a> &#xa0; | &#xa0;
   <a href="#memo-license">License</a> &#xa0; | &#xa0;
-  <a href="https://github.com/{{YOUR_GITHUB_USERNAME}}" target="_blank">Author</a>
+  <a href="https://github.com/human-ai2025" target="_blank">Author</a>
 </p>

 <br>

 ## :dart: About ##

-Over the last few years, Voice Assistants have become ubiquitous with the popularity of Google Home, Amazon Echo, Siri, Cortana, and others.

-These are the most well-known examples of Automatic Speech Recognition (ASR).
+Over the last few years, Voice Assistants have become ubiquitous with the popularity of Google Home, Amazon Echo, Siri, Cortana, and others.These are the most well-known examples of Automatic Speech Recognition (ASR).
 This class of applications starts with a clip of spoken audio in some language and extracts the words that were spoken, as text.
-For this reason, they are also known as Speech-to-Text algorithms.

-Of course, applications like Siri and the others mentioned above, go further.
-Not only do they extract the text but they also interpret and understand the semantic meaning of what was spoken, so that they can respond with answers, or take actions based on the user's commands.
+For this reason, they are also known as Speech-to-Text algorithms.Of course, applications like Siri and the others mentioned above, go further.

+> outline
+ - extraced features from the  [dataset click here to download](http://download.tensorflow.org/data/speech_commands_v0.01.tar.gz).
+ - Build and trained a CNN model.
+ - Deployed the Deeplearning model locally with the help of docker and using flask, uWSGI and nginx to handle web server and traffic routing.
+ - Deployed the same model in cloud [AWS EC2](https://aws.amazon.com/)

 ## :rocket: Technologies ##